tytydraco/yessleep/out/The_thing_in_the_pipes_wont_just_leave_me_alone.md

 *“HE IS TRYING TO STEAL WHAT IS YOURS”*

-*“*Who?
-Tim?*”* I whispered.
+“Who?
+Tim?”
+I whispered.

 My heart began to gallop.
 My thoughts grew feverish, imagining myself being fired for what felt like the millionth time.
 Visions of being replaced by Tim, a younger, smarter, more passionate version of myself: the inevitable upgrade.
 Pressure built along my skin.
 Hostile gravity threatened to crush me like a soda can disappearing under the wheel of a steamroller.

 I crumpled the note into a ball before it could do the same to me and launched it into a trash can.

 The thread, however, was harder to dispose of.
 Not only did it feel nice running between my fingertips, but, strangely, it made me feel safer in a way that's difficult to put to words.
 Same sort of safety you'd feel carrying around a lucky charm, I guess.
 I felt protected.

 And as long as I ignored one final question, that sense of protection would remain firm.

 *Why does this feel like hair...?*